 Activities included preparing a list of the vulnerable Munda community members and submitting it to the local Union parishad chairman and local administrative office for support.
 An online meeting was organized with Environment Protection Manch of Khulna, regarding information of their support situation, gap, and discrimination of relief distribution.
 For broader sharing of the problem and discrimination, a messenger group was developed with different stakeholders.

 - Uddipto Mohila Unnayan Sangstha: ‘Dalit and ethnic communities awareness-building against Covid-19 protection’ (2020)

-The goals were to reduce the risks of Covid-19 through empowerment of Dalit, ethnic women and youth, building a healthy environment among Dalit and ethnic women and youth, enhancing access to different local services, reduction of poverty, and to make a home garden to grow fresh vegetable for the Dalit and ethnic community.
+The goals were to reduce the risks of Covid-19 through the empowerment of Dalit, ethnic women and youth, building a healthy environment among Dalit and ethnic women and youth, enhancing access to different local services, reducing poverty, and making a home garden to grow fresh vegetable for the Dalit and ethnic community.

 - Human Rights Alliance Bangladesh (HRAB) (2021)

 They ran a project whose overall objective was to promote freedom of religion and peace by supporting human rights defenders in Bangladesh, to advocate for the promotion of sustainable development of religious minority communities, and to challenge governmental practices that violate fundamental rights.
 Trainings that were designed to build technical capacity, enhance knowledge on national and international human rights law, and identify and document minority rights violations were carried out.
 In addition, advocacy campaigns to advance anti-discrimination legislation and call for improved security of minorities were held, alongside national-level networking meetings among CSOs.

 - Digital Broadcast Initiative Equal Access (DBIEA): ‘Bolstering awareness about Covid-19 among Nepalese marginalized population through multi-lingual radio Public Service Announcements (PSAs)’ (2020)